tomevans1122/Machine-Learning/README.md

 ## The models

 Temperature changes throughout the year intuitively follow a non-linear pattern.
-Nontheless I used both linear and non-linear machine learning models to see which models were more succesful.
+Nontheless I used both linear and non-linear machine learning models to see which models were more successful.
 I used the sklearn library to employ these models:

 1. Linear Model
    - Linear Regression